ViewTubeApp/viewtube/extra/hermes/README.md

 ## Task Types

 - `poster`: Creates a thumbnail image from the video
-- `webvtt`: Generates sprite images and WebVTT file for video preview
+- `webvtt`: Generates sprite images and WebVTT file for video preview with configurable sprite intervals and dimensions
-- `trailer`: Creates a 30-second trailer from the video
+- `trailer`: Creates a trailer from the video with configurable clip selection and duration

 ## Integration with Next.js